-Arclabs keeps all grades, evaluations and attendance records on file.
-After a student has tested, the instructor will advise the student of his or her progress within 48 hours or two class days.
-Students will be aware of the progress they have made with the tests, modules, and welding evaluations.
+Arclabs keeps all grades, evaluations, and attendance records on file.
+After a student has tested, the instructor will advise the student of his or her progress within two class days.
+Students will be aware of the progress they have made with the written tests and welding performance evaluations.